History of the Toronto Blue Jays: 2016–present: The Mark Shapiro and Ross Atkins era

-2016: Wild Card winners
+2016 season: Wild Card winners

 Upon the expiration of Paul Beeston's contract, Mark Shapiro replaced him as president of the Blue Jays.
 Alex Anthopoulos resigned two months after the hiring of Shapiro.
 Ross Atkins subsequently took his place.

 During the off-season, David Price left the Blue Jays through free agency, signing with the Boston Red Sox, while the Blue Jays signed J. A. Happ.
 On March 4, 2016, infielder Maicer Izturis announced his retirement from baseball.
 A few weeks later, Brad Penny and Rafael Soriano, both veterans under minor league contract with the Blue Jays, retired from baseball as well.

 Josh Donaldson slides into second base during the first game of the 2016 ALDS.

 On May 15, 2016, the Blue Jays and the Texas Rangers brawled against each other in Arlington, Texas.
 The brawl happened when Matt Bush threw a pitch at Jose Bautista, then Bautista made an illegal slide, and Rougned Odor punched Bautista.
 Bautista was later suspended for one game.

 On May 31, 2016, the Blue Jays traded for Jason Grilli from the Atlanta Braves.
 Before the non-waiver trade deadline at 4 pm EDT on August 1, 2016, the Blue Jays traded for Joaquín Benoit, Melvin Upton Jr., Scott Feldman, and Francisco Liriano.
 On August 25, 2016, the Blue Jays re-acquired popular backup catcher Dioner Navarro in a trade with the Chicago White Sox.
 This was done before the August 31 trade deadline making Navarro eligible to be on the postseason roster.

 On October 2, 2016, the Blue Jays clinched their first Wild Card berth with a Detroit Tigers loss to the Atlanta Braves.
 On October 4, 2016, the Blue Jays defeated the Baltimore Orioles in the American League Wild Card Game in extra innings, via a walk-off three-run home run by Edwin Encarnación in the bottom of the 11th inning.
 On October 9, 2016, the Blue Jays completed a sweep of the Texas Rangers in the American League Division Series to advance to the American League Championship Series for the second consecutive year.
 On October 19, 2016, the Blue Jays were eliminated from World Series contention with a 3–0 loss to the Cleveland Indians in Game 5 of the American League Championship Series.